Flash provides several methods by which you can incorporate video into your Flash document and play it back for users.

 These include FLV, F4V, and MPEG video.
 For instructions on converting video in other formats, see Create video for use in Flash.

-Use the separate Adobe Media Encoder application (included with Flash Professional) to convert other video formats to FLV and F4V.
+Use the separate Adobe Media Encoder application (included with Flash Professional) to convert other video formats to F4V.
 For instructions, see Create video for use in Flash.

 There are different ways of adding video to Flash Professional, each with advantages in different situations.
 See below for a list of these methods.